App Splash Screen Prompts: 1-3 Second First Impressions

 Variables to fill before you prompt

-• Brand color: one hex or two-stop gradient.
+• Brand color: one hex value or a two-stop gradient.
+Replace [hex] with your actual code (for example #2563eb).

 • Pattern density: low (gradient only), medium (soft shapes), high (waves).
-Default low.
+Default to low; detail vanishes at thumbnail size.

 When this fits

-Use it when you ship the icon and splash together and need them to feel like one brand surface.
+Use these prompts when you ship the icon and splash together and want them to feel like one brand surface.
 For full marketing screens or onboarding backgrounds, use the app onboarding background prompts or the broader app background image prompts.

 How to refine